chapter seven

 • Predicting with exogenous features

-All foundation models that we have discovered so far are probabilistic forecasting models, meaning that they output a future probability distribution for each step in the forecast horizon.
+All foundation models we’ve explored so far are probabilistic forecasting models, which output a future probability distribution for each step in the forecast horizon.
 This allows us to derive arbitrary quantiles and quantify the uncertainty of the outcome as prediction intervals.

-While this approach does provide a more complete view of the future, it also requires more processing steps of a model’s output.
-Plus, it is also possible that we are only interested in the point forecast and not the intervals.
-This is especially useful in situations where a definitive forecast is necessary for planning purposes, rather than a range of possible values.
+Although this approach provides a more complete view of the future, a model’s output requires more processing steps.
+Also, we may be interested in only the point forecast, not the intervals.
+This approach is especially useful when a definitive forecast, rather than a range of possible values, is necessary for planning purposes.

 7.1 Examining TimesFM